Underworlds - Beastgrave

 After hearing a lot of good things about Warhammer Underworlds I decided to give Beastgrave a try.

 Since years I am interested in Asian warfare.
 Ancient Japan and China was always a place special to my imagination.
 Asian warfare, especially Sun Tzu and the Bushido Code of honour had fascinated me for years.
 I have countless books about Samurai and Chinese armies.

-As minis are concerned right now I like the “The Age of Wars - Samurai Armies 1550 - 1615” range from the Perry twins, the new “Medieval Asia” range from TAG and very recently the Martial Arts range from Hasslefree.
+As minis are concerned I also like the “The Age of Wars - Samurai Armies 1550 - 1615” range from the Perry twins and the Martial Arts range from Hasslefree.

 This small group of Ashigaru is joined venture of Steve Dean and me.
 I finally talked him into painting some minis for me.
 I provided one painted example and some pictures from books to give him an idea of the colours.
 All the rest is his brushmagic.

 A male Shungenja (Tadaka of the Phoenix Clan) from the fantastic Clan War setting.
 Still a very nice miniature IMO.